Gadi-G-Ezer/iherb/README.md

   - Currency
   - Discount price
   - Out of stock (boolean)
+- Extracting the number of tweets of the product's brand using Twitter API V1.1

 ## Usage
 To use the iHerb Web Scraper, you need to call the program with the following arguments: